Why Bruins must keep Jeremy Swayman before no-move clause begins

 It's easy to look back at recent history and see that the Bruins have been a playoff team since the 2016-17 season, making the postseason each of the last eight years.
 No NHL team has exceeded that current mark.

 But that's just short-term success.
-The Bruins almost always make the playoffs over the last 56 season.
-The Bruins made the playoffs in 1967-68 — Bobby Orr's second year with the Original 6 franchise.
+The Bruins have almost always made the playoffs over the last 56 seasons.
+The Bruins made the playoffs in 1967-68- Bobby Orr's second year with the Original 6 franchise.
 They would make the playoffs an NHL record 29 consecutive seasons, and they would not miss until 1996-97.
 Overall, they have missed the postseason just seven times since Orr's second year.

 The Bruins also don't go into long droughts.
 They have not missed the postseason more than twice in a row.